sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 Collection Task:

 : The task by which endpoint attributes and/or corresponding attribute values about a target endpoint are collected.
+The collection tasks are targeted at specific target endpoints and therefore are targeted tasks.

+There are three types of frequency collection tasks can be conducted with:

+* ad-hoc, e.g. triggered by a specific event or a query
+* scheduled, e.g. in regular intervals, such as every minute or weekly
+* continously, e.g. a network behaviour observation

-There are three types of collection tasks, each requiring an appropriate set of functions to be included in the SACM component conducting the collection task:
+There are three types of collection methods, each requiring an appropriate set of functions to be included in the SACM component conducting the collection task:

 : Self-Reporting: A SACM component located on the target endpoint itself conducts the collection task.